AnaZonia/moon_notes/000 Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+Ask Fiona about applying to PGSS Travel Awards as well
 ## 23/09, Mon - Wrapping up workshop plan and reading
 Ask guido and gabriela about observers